rupeshbharambe24/Credit-Card-Behaviour-Score/README.md

 ## How to Run
 1. Download the dataset from the provided link.
-2. Run `data_preprocessing.py` to clean and preprocess data.
+2. Change the dataset path in the notebook.
-3. Train models using `train_model.py`.
+4. Execute all the cells in notebook to preprocess, train and verify the model.
-4. Predict on validation data using `predict.py`.
+5. Predict on validation data using `prediction cell` in notebook.
-5. Save the final submission file.
+6. Save the final submission file.

 ## Dataset Access